-Take care in slowly and thoroughly mixing reagents to ensure that every possible reaction is observed within a homogenous mixture.
+Take care in slowly and thoroughly mixing reagents to ensure that every possible reaction is observed within a homogeneous mixture.
 Failure to remove an ion can also lead to false positives.

-- 3. Add a couple more drops and record your observations.
-Continue until you are sure that you have added an excess of the reagent.
-It will not take more than 0.5 mL to reach an excess of the reagents. - 4.
-There are sixteen possible combinations of salts with reagents.
+4. There are sixteen possible combinations of salts with reagents.
 Try them all and record any reactions you observe.
 You may also want to see what happens if you add more than one reagent to the salt solution.